-Students of Cal for Racial Equality pickets Woolworth In Berkeley to support Southern students lunch-counter sit-ins.
+Students of Cal for Racial Equality picket Woolworth In Berkeley to support Southern students lunch-counter sit-ins.

-The protests were designed to draw public support for the Woolworth's boycott and lunch counter sit-ins in Greensboro, North Carolina, begun the previous month.
+The protests were designed to draw public support for the Woolworth boycott and lunch counter sit-ins in Greensboro, North Carolina the previous month.
 By the end of March, 1960, the sit-ins and support boycotts had spread to 55 cities in 13 states.
-By July, 1960, Woolworth's had eliminated the "whites only" policy at their lunch counters in the South, and by the end of the summer of 1960 most dining facilities in the south had dropped their Jim Crow policies
+At the end of the summer most dining facilities in the south had been desegregated.

 The spark generated by the Greensboro sit-ins led to the formation of the Student Non-violent Coordinating Committee (SNCC) in April, 1960.
-SNCC, CORE and their white supporters were responsible for many of the mass protests against Jim Crow laws and local segregationist policies that led to the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
+SNCC and CORE were responsible for many of the protests against Jim Crow laws and southern segregationist policies, creating a mass movement that led to the Civil Rights Act of 1964 and the Voting Rights Act of 1965.

 This is what shoppers had to ignore to shop at Woolworth

 This is my mom, Billie Wachter.
 She walked a thousand picket lines in over seventy years of progressive polictical activity and lived to age 97

 Help me identify these two UC student leaders

 Protesting jailing of black students who sat-in at Nashville lunch counters